TWUOnline/ldrs591/_pages/unit-6-learning-activities.md

  	<li>Are there any elements of this section that you still have questions about or finding confusing?</li>
  	<li>How can you apply this knowledge to your work context or current leadership experience?</li>
 </ul>
 Note that these questions make up Part 4 of your Blog assignment for this unit.
-See Unit 6 Assessment for more details.
+See <a href="https://create.twu.ca/ldrs591/unit-6-assessment/">Unit 6 Assessment</a> for more details.
 <h3></h3>
 <h3>Unit 6 Summary</h3>
 In this unit you have learned that qualitative research has three distinct purposes:  <em><strong>to describe, to explore, and to build theory</strong></em>.
 Qualitative research designs typically are less structured than in quantitative designs, and are far more flexible.
 The data are usually collected from a few cases or individuals so findings cannot be generalized to a larger population, but issues can be examined in great detail.
 Findings can however be transferable to another setting.